2giosangmitom/nixos-config/README.md

 - **Flake Repository:** Leverage flakes for a future-proof, modular, and collaborative configuration.
 - **Modular Design:** Configuration is organized into modules for easier management and customization.
 - **CLI Command Central:** Enjoy a meticulously configured suite of command-line tools for a productive workflow.
-  - Pre-configured development tools like Git, tmux, and neovim
+  - Pre-configured development tools like alacritty, tmux, and neovim
 - **Home-Manager Integration:** Manage user-specific packages and configurations with ease.
 - **Hyprland WM:** Embrace the efficient and aesthetically pleasing Hyprland window manager.